-Graduates of the NSAC Agricultural Engineering degree program are eligible for admittance to Macdonald College of McGill or may apply to any of the other six institutions offering agricultural engineering programs for their final years of this Professional Engineering degree.
-Students completing twenty-two specified courses of the engineering degree may complete their professional engineering program after a further three years in any Engineering Discipline at the Technical University of Nova Scotia or may apply to any other institution.
+Graduates of the NSAC Agricultural Engineering degree program are eligible for admittance to Macdonald College of McGill University or may apply to any of the other six institutions offering agricultural engineering programs for their final years of this professional engineering degree.
+Students completing 22 specified courses of the engineering degree may complete their professional engineering program after a further three years in any engineering discipline at the Technical University of Nova Scotia or may apply to any other institution.

-Two-year programs leading to Technician Diplomas are offered in Agricultural Business, Agricultural Engineering, Animal Science, Farm Equipment, and Plant Science.
+Two-year programs leading to Technician Diplomas are offered in Agricultural Business, Agricultural Mechanization, Animal Science, Farm Equipment, and Plant Science.
 Graduates may continue their studies in a program of directed studies for a third year and earn a Diploma of Technology in Agriculture.

-Diploma of Technology courses have also been organized in the areas of Farming, Animal Health, Landscape Horticulture, Agricultural Engineering, as well as in Biology and Chemistry Laboratory Technology.
+Two- and three-year Diploma of Technology programs have also been organized in the areas of Farming, Landscape Horticulture, Agricultural Engineering, and Agricultural Technology, as well as in Animal Health, Biology, and Food and Chemistry Laboratory Technology.